Q: How can I pay for my order?

 A: Generally no. It's first come, first serve.
 We can sometimes make exceptions in extreme cases (pending move, vacation, etc.) Rush orders are basically asking everyone else who is in line for an order to wait.
 We try to be fair with everyone.

-Q: Is there free shipping?
+Q: Do you offer free shipping?

 Q: How long will it take to ship my order?